kradhakrishnan/bblocks/README.md

 ### About the project

 Building blocks project aims to provide building blocks for the development of modern high performance system programming with C++.
 The project is at the intersection of high performance, extreme scalability, and modern system programming methodologies.
-The gernal components include networking infrastructure -- tcp, udp, multicasting, storage access abstractions, paxos, buffer management etc. The library is built using well established design patterns and/or based on popular research papers.
+The gernal components include proactor based asynchronous handler, networking infrastructure -- tcp, udp, multicasting, storage access abstractions, paxos, buffer management etc. The library is built using well established design patterns and/or based on popular research papers.

 ### About Me